KWill55/personalized-sports-optimization/README.md

 Extract biomechanical and performance metrics for each free throw.

 **Outputs:**
-- CSV files with athlete joint angles and ball trajectory data.
+- CSV files with athlete joint angles and other data as well as ball trajectory data.
-- Combined dataset: pose + trajectory + outcome.
-- Feature matrix `X` and target labels `y` for ML models.

 **Metrics:**
-- Elbow angle, release angle, shoulder-hip alignment, etc.
-- Arc, speed, distance, and angle of ball trajectory.
+- kinematic joint angles, velocity/acceleration of angles
+- Shot outcome (make/miss)

 ## Phase 3: Analyze Data to Produce Insights